dskyberg/react-logic/README.md

 You can view the truth tables that this app uses by clicking the button in the drawer.

 <img src="doc/images/truth_tables.png" alt="Truth Tables" title="Truth Tables">

+## Coming Soon
+### Edge Validation
+Currently, there is no edge validation.
+There is rudimentary, buggy tracking for whether or not a node has edges.
+But adding multiple edges to a handle i not (yet) prohibited.
+So for now, respect the limit of no more than 1 edge per node handle (where the edges connect).